-Approval Studio has 4 modes that help to find the changes – Side-by-side with show difference option that you can see above, Fader – to overlay one version over another, Difference – to only show difference, and my favorite – Toggle.
+Approval Studio has 4 modes that help find the changes – Side-by-side with show difference option that you can see above, Fader – to overlay one version over another, Difference – only to show a difference, and my favorite – Toggle.
 And what about the comparison modes in GoVisually?

-This is the part where we update the article to keep up with all the new things offered by GoVisually.
+This is where we update the article to keep up with all the new things offered by GoVisually.
 They have recently added one comparison mode that is basically the same as Approval Studio’s Side-by-side comparison but with one slight change.
-It cannot highlight differences, so you will still have to find every change on your own or judging by annotations to the previous versions.
+It cannot highlight differences, so you will still have to find every change on your own or judge by annotations to the previous versions.

 When the project comes to an end, you need to have a formal document to describe every action within it.
-While talking to product managers, I’ve heard a lot that they keep notes about every change request, every new iteration, everything that has been done and then, manually writes this project report to provide to the client.
+While talking to product managers, I’ve heard a lot that they keep notes about every change request, every new iteration, and everything is done and then manually writes this project report to provide to the client.
 Proofing tools are really helpful here as well.
 This is something we call Proof Report in Approval Studio and something you can find in GoVisually.

-GoVisually keeps a record of every annotation made, so if an asset has an annotation, you can click on a tiny Export and Print Comments button in the right lower corner (took me a while to find, to be honest – check it yourself).
+GoVisually keeps a record of every annotation made, so if an asset has an annotation, you can click on a tiny Export and Print Comments button in the right lower corner (it took me a while to find, to be honest—check it yourself).
 You can use this feature ONLY when the asset has annotation\comments, while approval and rejection actions are not present in the report.

 For some reason, the annotation placement in this report was incorrect, and the annotation places were not shown with the shapes I drew (arrow and square, you can find the above).
-However, you can still find the time and date when annotations were made, and who was the author.
+However, you can still find the time and date when annotations were made and who the author was.

-The proof report shows the place on the image where annotation was made, when and what reply was received when every version was approved\rejected\uploaded and who performed this action.
-All the information is there, if you need to share the project details with your client, the proof report will be the perfect option.
+The proof report shows the place on the image where annotation was made, when and what reply was received when every version was approved\rejected\uploaded, and who performed this action.
+All the information is there; the proof report will be the perfect option if you need to share the project details with your client.

 What is the best proofing tool?

-This is the place where I will sum up my thoughts about Approval Studio and GoVisually and tell you which review tools are better.
-Here comes a drumroll, aaaaaand….
+This is where I will sum up my thoughts about Approval Studio and GoVisually and tell you which review tools are better.
+Here comes a drumroll, aaaaaand…

 And now some serious conclusions: